fakob/MoviePrint_v004/README.md

 * Add more thumbs in between
 * Rearrange the order of the thumbs
 * Save all chosen thumbs as stills
+* Automatic In and Outpoint detection (still experimental! deactivated by default)
 * ~~Batch processing of multiple movies~~

 The current version is using opencv as my roadmap includes utilising computer vision algorithms.